LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Abstract

 \section{Abstract}

-Vision-Language-Action (VLA) models have increasingly incorporated reasoning mechanisms for complex robotic manipulation.
-However, existing approaches share a critical limitation: whether employing explicit linguistic reasoning that suffers from latency and discretization, or utilizing more expressive continuous latent reasoning, they are predominantly confined to static imitation learning that limits adaptability and generalization.
-While online reinforcement learning (RL) has been introduced to VLAs to enable trial-and-error exploration, current methods exclusively optimize the vanilla action space, bypassing the underlying physical reasoning process.
-In this paper, we present \textbf{LaST-R1}, a unified VLA framework that integrates latent Chain-of-Thought (CoT) reasoning over physical dynamics prior to action execution, along with a tailored RL post-training paradigm.
-Specifically, we propose \textbf{Latent-to-Action Policy Optimization (LAPO)}, a novel RL algorithm that jointly optimizes the latent reasoning process and the action generation.
-By bridging reasoning and control, LAPO improves the representation of physical world modeling and enhances robustness in interactive environments.
-Furthermore, an \textbf{adaptive latent CoT mechanism} is introduced to allow the policy to dynamically adjust its reasoning horizon based on environment complexity.
-Extensive experiments show that LaST-R1 achieves a near-perfect 99.8\% average success rate on the LIBERO benchmark with only one-shot supervised warm-up, significantly improving convergence speed and performance over prior state-of-the-art methods.
-In real-world deployments, LAPO post-training yields up to a 44\% improvement over the initial warm-up policy across four complex tasks, including both single-arm and dual-arm settings.
+Robotic foundation models require reasoning over complex visual scenes to execute adaptive actions in dynamic environments.
+While recent studies on latent-reasoning Vision-Language-Action (VLA) models have demonstrated the capability to capture fine-grained physical dynamics, they remain predominantly confined to static imitation learning, severely limiting their adaptability and generalization.
+In this paper, we present \textbf{LaST-R1}, a novel reinforcement learning (RL) post-training framework designed to effectively harness ``latent reasoning-before-acting'' policies.
+Specifically, we propose \textbf{Latent-to-Action Policy Optimization (LAPO)}, a core RL algorithm that jointly optimizes the latent reasoning process and the action generation.
+By explicitly embedding latent Chain-of-Thought (CoT) reasoning directly within the RL optimization loop, LAPO stimulates profound physical world modeling, which in turn drives robust execution in interactive environments.
+Furthermore, an \textbf{adaptive latent CoT mechanism} is introduced, allowing the policy to dynamically modulate its reasoning horizon based on diverse environment states.
+Experiments show that LaST-R1 achieves a near-perfect 99.9\% average success rate on the LIBERO benchmark with only one-shot supervised warm-up, significantly improving convergence speed and performance over prior state-of-the-art (SOTA) methods.
+In real-world deployments, LaST-R1 yields up to a 22.5\% average improvement over SOTA supervised fine-tuning approach across four complex tasks, including both single-arm and dual-arm settings.
 Finally, LaST-R1 demonstrates strong generalization across simulated and real-world environments.